kimmykokonut/Capstone/README.md

 `$ brew install python@3`
 (Note: pip is included with Python-it is the standard package manager for Python)

+### Install PostgreSQL via homebrew
+I used PostgreSQL database for this project and pgAdmin as my graphical interface.
+You are welcome to use the SQLite database that comes built into Django, but it is not as scalable as an option for a database.
+If you use a database other than PostgreSQL, you will need to update the database settings in `settings.py`

+* To install: `$ brew install postgresql`
+* To start the server: `$ brew services start postgresql` or `$ brew services run postgresql` to have it not restart at boot time`
+* To connect to the database: `$ psql postgres` pgAdmin(optional)
+* Install [pgAdmin](https://www.pgadmin.org/) (Administration and development platform for PostgreSQL) `brew install --cask pgadmin4`

 ### OpenWeather API
 You will need your own API key if you want to have the weather report functionality that is present on the TripDetails page.
 Go to `https://openweathermap.org/api`, register for an API key and put it in the .env file you will create later on.